PoGaIN: Poisson-Gaussian Image Noise Modeling from Paired Samples: Conclusion

 \section{Conclusion}

 We propose an efficient cumulant-based Poisson-Gaussian noise estimator for paired noisy and noise-free images.
 Our method significantly outperforms prior baselines, notably a neural network solution and a variance-based method, both of which we design.
-Finally, the log-likelihood that we derive enables us to demonstrate the intrinsic difficulty of the problem our method tackles.
+Finally, the log-likelihood that we derive enables us to demonstrate the intrinsic difficulty of the Poisson-Gaussian noise estimation.

 In future work, one could explore fine-tuning the weights of the \textit{VAR} baseline and taking into account the clipping behavior of digital sensors in real-world applications.
 Furthermore, we note that our method can be used as a starting point to speed up the optimization for maximizing the likelihood function that we derive, if likelihood —rather than inverse expected error— is to be maximized.